Martian Encounters

 Para leer esta página en español, haga clic aquí.

-“Martian Encounters: Imagining Alternate Non-Colonial Futures” is a series of international, interdisciplinary conversations, bringing together thinkers and practitioners from various fields of art, science, and literature to address four major themes shaping our visions of the future on Earth and beyond: Maps, Temples, Borders, and Ecosystems.
-Uniting scientific, social, political, and cultural perspectives, we will explore these topics through a central concept of “otherness,” interrogating how we define people, things, and ideas as different, foreign, or alien.
+“Martian Encounters: Imagining Alternate Futures” was a series of international, interdisciplinary conversations held on November 12 and 13, 2024, bringing together thinkers and practitioners from various fields of art, science, and literature to address four major themes shaping our visions of the future on Earth and beyond: Maps, Temples, Borders, and Ecosystems.
+Uniting scientific, social, political, and cultural perspectives, we explored these topics through a central concept of “otherness,” interrogating how we define people, things, and ideas as different, foreign, or alien.

-The conversations will be held in English and Spanish, with simultaneous translation between both languages, allowing a broad audience to follow the discussions in either language.
-Concurrently, there will be an in-person exhibition at the Palacio de la Autonomía in Mexico City, considering the same themes through visual art and science.
+The conversations were free and open to the public.
+All sessions were held in English and Spanish, with simultaneous translation between both languages, allowing a broad audience to follow the discussions in either language.

 “Martian Encounters” aims to weave new threads of thought between disciplines related to space exploration and other planets—starting with Mars, the closest and most familiar planet in our Solar System—but also to human interaction with planet Earth.
 We hope that interdisciplinary dialogue can uncover new ways of thinking, enabling us to more responsibly and carefully address complex issues, such as sending humans to Mars and responding to the climate crisis on Earth.